List of heads of state of Guyana: Governor-general

-President of Guyana
+Republic (1970–present)

 Under the Constitution of 1970, the first constitution of the Republic of Guyana, the president replaced the monarch as ceremonial head of state.
 The president was elected by the National Assembly for a six-year term.
 In the event of a vacancy the Chancellor (the head of the judicial branch, serving directly above the Chief Justice of Guyana) served as acting president.
 In 1980, the powers of the president were increased, with the establishment of the executive presidency.

 Currently, the president is both head of state and head of government and, pursuant to article 91 of the Constitution, is directly elected on the basis of the votes cast in the general election.
 On Nomination Day, each list of contesting parties designate a member of their list as that party's presidential candidate.
 The presidential candidate whose party's list of candidates receives the most votes is elected president.
 In the event of a vacancy, the prime minister becomes president.